-We are pleased to announce that the next Cracking the Nut conference will take place on June 12-13, 2018 in Antigua, Guatemala at the Hotel Soleil La Antigua and will focus on encouraging the uptake of new technologies for agriculture and access to finance, in a way that promotes resilience.
-Connexus Corporation is working with the Inter-American Development Bank (IDB), Catholic Relief Services (CRS), and Chemonics International to organize a two-day learning event and technology fair, which will highlight the broad range of technologies and approaches available to mitigate and adapt to global changes related to rural and agricultural development.
+The 2018 Cracking the Nut conference took place on June 12-13, 2018 in Antigua, Guatemala at the Hotel Soleil La Antigua.
+The conference focused on encouraging the uptake of new technologies for agriculture and access to finance, in a way that promotes resilience.
+Connexus Corporation worked with the Inter-American Development Bank (IDB), USAID, Feed the Future, Catholic Relief Services (CRS), and Chemonics International to organize the two-day learning event, which highlighted the broad range of technologies and approaches available to mitigate and adapt to global changes related to rural and agricultural development.

-This two-day event will bring together approximately 300 of the world’s leading industry thought leaders from private sector companies, financial institutions, investors, donors, and development practitioners to discuss “tough nuts” related to promoting agriculture technology adoption and resilience.
+The conference brought together approximately 200 of the world’s leading industry thought leaders from private sector companies, financial institutions, investors, donors, and development practitioners to discuss “tough nuts” related to promoting agriculture technology adoption and resilience.

 What technologies and approaches can help to reduce vulnerability and adapt to climate changes while maintaining or improving productivity?
 What steps are involved in introducing and scaling use of new technologies to smallholders?
 How can technology be used to reduce food waste, minimize use of water and chemicals, and attract youth to agribusiness?
 What public and private sector investments in climate change have resulted in cost savings and improved performance?

 How can we balance concerns for environmental protection with poverty reduction?
 What actions promote climate resilience while contributing to productivity and mitigation of greenhouse gases?
 What can we do to promote the recovery of degraded lands and the protection of water resources and ecosystems?
 What types of aquaculture and fisheries offer reasonable cost protein, needed for food security?
 How can we reduce food waste and promote healthy nutrition?
 What roles have school feeding programs and public private partnerships had in reducing childhood stunting?